 44. In accordance with HKSA 250 Consideration of Laws and Regulations in an Audit of Financial Statements, the auditor considers the impact of the relevant requirements of the trust deed or scheme rules, the ORSO, the MPFSO, the General Regulation, the Exemption Regulation, the relevant Rules, guidelines and codes issued by the MPFA on their audit.
-As stated in HKSA 250, it is the responsibility of management, with the oversight of those charged with governance, to ensure that the entity's operations are conducted in accordance with the provisions of laws and regulations, including compliance with the provisions of laws and regulations.
+As stated in HKSA 250, it is the responsibility of management, with the oversight of those charged with governance, to ensure that the entity's operations are conducted in accordance with the provisions of laws and regulations, including compliance with the provisions of laws and regulations that determine the reported amounts and disclosures in an entity's financial statements.
 The requirements in HKSA 250 are designed to assist the auditor in identifying material misstatement of the financial statements due to non-compliance with laws and regulations.
 However, the auditor is not responsible for preventing non-compliance and cannot be expected to detect non-compliance with all laws and regulations.